animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 <!-- The nurse remarked on some damages I had. -->

 The nurse saw and remarked on the slice/gash on my foreskin.
-There was a lot of confusion about what happened happened next.
-She wasn't a psychiatric care unit nurse, the information didn't make it into the medical record, and, eventually, my wounds healed.
+There was a lot of confusion about what happened next.
+She wasn't a psychiatric care unit nurse, the information didn't make it into the medical record, and, eventually, my wounds healed, no evidence to my knowledge to confirm I did that.

 #### Swallowing my tongue